fbigabig/FIEAportfolio/C++CacheSim/README.txt

 This folder contains the code for a CPU cache simulator written in C++ for a class project.
+Variable-size set associative cache, fully associative cache, and direct mapped cache are implemented, and all inherit from a base cacheSim class.
+Two types of replacement strategies are implemented, first in first out and least recently used.
+The simulation involves adding instructions to the cache, and later testing if the cache still contains them, or if they have left the cache.
+This involves checking the hit/miss rate for the cache. cacheSim.cpp handles testing the caches, while cacheSim.h implements the varying types of cache.